-- a partner may cease development in therapeutic areas which are the subject of our strategic alliances; - a partner may change the success criteria for a program or product candidate delaying or ceasing development of such program or candidate; - a significant delay in initiation of certain development activities by a partner could also delay payment of milestones tied to such activities, impacting our ability to fund our own activities; - a partner could develop a product that competes, either directly or indirectly, with an alliance product; - a partner with commercialization obligations may not commit sufficient financial or human resources to the marketing, distribution or sale of a product; - a partner with manufacturing responsibilities may encounter regulatory, resource or quality issues and be unable to meet demand requirements; - a partner may exercise its rights under the agreement to terminate a strategic alliance, including termination without cause; - a dispute may arise between us and a partner concerning the research, development or commercialization of a program or product candidate resulting in a delay in milestones, royalty payments or termination of a program and possibly resulting in costly litigation or arbitration which may divert management attention and resources; and - a partner may use our proprietary information or intellectual property to invite litigation from a third-party or fail to maintain or prosecute intellectual property rights possibly jeopardizing our rights in such property.
+- a partner may cease development in therapeutic areas which are the subject of our strategic alliances; - a partner may change the success criteria for a program or product candidate delaying or ceasing development of such program or candidate; - a significant delay in initiation of certain development activities by a partner could also delay payment of milestones tied to such activities, impacting our ability to fund our own activities: - a partner could develop a product that competes, either directly or indirectly, with an alliance product; - a partner with commercialization obligations may not commit sufficient financial or human resources to the marketing, distribution or sale of a product; - a partner with manufacturing responsibilities may encounter regulatory, resource or quality issues and be unable to meet demand requirements; - a partner may exercise its rights under the agreement to terminate a strategic alliance, including termination without cause; - a dispute may arise between us and a partner concerning the research, development or commercialization of a program or product candidate resulting in a delay in milestones, royalty payments or termination of a program and possibly resulting in costly litigation or arbitration which may divert management attention and resources; and - a partner may use our proprietary information or intellectual property to invite litigation from a third-party or fail to maintain or prosecute intellectual property rights possibly jeopardizing our rights in such property.

-Termination of a strategic alliance may require us to seek out and establish alternative strategic alliances with third-party partners.
+Termination of a strategic alliance such as the recent terminations of the Merck Collaboration Agreement and KSURF License Agreements may require us to seek out and establish alternative strategic alliances with third-party partners.
 This may not be possible, including due to restrictions under the terms of our existing collaborations, or we may not be able to do so on terms acceptable to us.
-See also the risk factor entitled "We will depend on Merck for the successful research, development and commercialization of our Influenza A/B product candidates."
+See also the risk factor entitled "Because Merck recently terminated our Collaboration Agreement and we recently terminated our License Agreements with KSURF, we no longer have potential revenue prospects or the other perceived benefits of those relationships, which will adversely affect our development and commercialization efforts particularly with respect to our influenza A/B, coronavirus and norovirus programs."
 If we fail to establish alternative strategic alliances with third-party partners on terms acceptable to us, or at all, we may be required to limit the size or scope of one or more of our programs or decrease our expenditures and seek additional funding by other means.
 Such events would likely have a material adverse effect on our results of operations and financial condition.